MountainShan/Installation-Script/README.md

 # Installation-Script
-Installation Script for all Linux system
+The scripts for setup network environment for Ubuntu based Linux system.
--- By Wong Ting Shan (2016 08 15)
+-- By Wong Ting Shan (2019 05 07 update)